-Useful Life
+Asset Class Useful Life

-10-15 years
+Furniture and other equipment 10 - 15 years

-2-10 years
+Computer hardware and software 2 - 10 years

-5 years
+Motor vehicles 5 years

-20-70 years
+Buildings 20 - 70 years

-20 years
+Land improvements 20 years

 Amounts spent for repairs and maintenance are charged to expense as incurred.
 When assets are sold or retired, the associated cost and accumulated depreciation are removed.